Whip It (film): Critical response

-Eve was praised by critics for her performance.

 Critical reception for Whip It was generally positive.
 As of April 2025, the film holds an 86% approval rating on Rotten Tomatoes, based on 190 reviews with an average score of 7/10.
 The website's critics consensus reads: "While made from overly familiar ingredients, Drew Barrymore's directorial debut has enough charm, energy, and good-natured humor to transcend its many clichés".
 Metacritic calculated an average score of 68, based on 32 reviews, indicating "generally favorable reviews".

 A. O. Scott called the film "predictable", but said "You might, nonetheless, want to see this movie, even—or maybe especially—if you have seen Billy Elliot or Bend It Like Beckham.
 Familiarity is not always a bad thing, and if the script, by Shauna Cross, piles sports movie and coming-of-age touchstones into a veritable cairn of clichés, the cast shows enough agility and conviction to make them seem almost fresh."
 Roger Ebert said it's a "coming-together of two free spirits, Drew Barrymore and [Elliot] Page, and while it may not reflect the kind of female empowerment Gloria Steinem had in mind, it has guts, charm, and a black-and-blue sweetness."
 According to the Miami Herald, "Whip It is completely predictable from the first frame.
 It also is ridiculously, utterly entertaining.
 Drew Barrymore's smashing directorial debut harkens back to an era in which Hollywood studio pictures could still move and enthrall the audience while plying in hoary cliches."

+Writing in Glamour, Tracey Lomrantz Lester noted the narrative significance of the protagonist's vintage Stryper t-shirt, describing it as a "prized possession" whose fate becomes central to the film's romantic subplot.
+A reviewer for CBN noted that Bliss fondly describes Stryper to her boyfriend as "an '80s Christian Heavy Metal band" who "in the name of Jesus... rock!", and that the shirt "becomes a key part of the story."